-- Using a phone/device to record or photograph students, staff, or the school at any time.
+- Cell-phones are not permitted during school hours, however the following expectations remain the same: - Using a phone/device to record or photograph students, staff, or the school at any time.

-\exception example: taking a photograph of notes/homework on the board with teacher consent - Sharing phone/device with another student - Using phone/device for plagiarism or during testing situations - Interactions/communication that constitute bullying, harassment, or unkind interactions - Setting up hot spots for other students to circumvent network filtering - Texting/social media use in class or during groups
+\exception example: taking a photograph of notes/homework on the board with teacher consent - Sharing phone/device with another student - Using phone/device for plagiarism or during testing situations - Interactions/communication that constitute bullying, harassment, or unkind interactions - Setting up hot spots for other students to circumvent network filtering - Texting/social media use in class or during groups them in.